Annual returns for payroll tax

 If you have overpaid tax for the year, we will apply the amount to other outstanding liabilities you may have, then we will refund you any remaining amount.

-The annual return is due by Friday 21 July 2017.
-Log in to OSRconnect to lodge the return.
+The annual return is due by Tuesday 21 July 2020.

 Calculating your annual liability or refund

 If you lodge your annual return online, your annual deductions and liability or refund will be automatically calculated.
-You will need to have ready your Australian taxable wages.
+You will need to have ready your Australian taxable wages, including interstate wages.

-You can use the annual liability calculator to calculate your liability or refund before lodging your annual return.
+You can use the annual liability calculator to calculate your liability or refund before lodging the return.

-If you are not grouped, you will need the following information to calculate your annual payroll tax liability:
+If you are not grouped, you will need the following information to prepare the annual return: